Alexandra Dock, Hull Green Port

 Project Summary

-Site investigation works were completed at Alexandra Dock where applications had been made for the demolition of existing buildings and the development of a massive facility for the manufacture, assembly, storage, handling and testing of wind turbine components for the offshore power generation industry.
+Site investigation works were completed at Alexandra Dock where applications have been made for the demolition of existing buildings and the development of a massive facility for the manufacture, assembly, storage, handling and testing of wind turbine components for the offshore power generation industry.

 Soil Engineering Solution